 Do you assist with the Contractor / Tender process ?

-Of course, we can provide contacts, or email drawings directly to them (on client behalf).
+Of course, we can provide contacts, or email drawings directly to them (on client behalf), for tender production -pending current workloads and availability.

 We always suggest sourcing additional quotations for the project works -with our produced drawings & specification.